parlough/site-www/src/get-dart/index.md

 ---
 title: Get the Dart SDK
+description: >-
-description: Get the libraries and command-line tools that you need to develop Dart web, command-line, and server apps.
+  Get the libraries and command-line tools that you need to develop Dart web, command-line, and server apps.
 js:
 - url: /assets/js/get-dart/install.js
-  defer: true
 ---

 This page describes how to download the Dart SDK.